 Political science professor Amy Black attends Immanuel Presbyterian, an Evangelical Presbyterian Church (EPC) located eight miles southwest of Wheaton, in Warrenville.
 When she heard about her congregation’s collaboration with World Relief, she felt compelled to participate.

-“I read about tragic events [in Afghanistan] and I feel helpless,” said Black.
+“I read about tragic events and I feel helpless,” said Black.
 “In this case, it just felt like something tangible and practical that we have the resources and the capabilities to make it happen.”

 Black and her husband, Professor of Theology Daniel Treier, began collecting materials for “welcome kits” for refugees.
 Included were items such as cleaning supplies, kitchen utensils, linens and other essentials.